Triviaali/CFR/maarittelydokumentti.md

 It's a tuple of form < N, A, u>
 ```
 * N = 1,...n of players, in this case N = {1, 2}
-* S = finite set of actions, in this case the actions are mirrrored so {R, P, S}
+* S = finite set of actions, in this case the actions are mirrored so {R, P, S}
 * A = S x ... x Sn = {(R,R,...,(S, P)} each combination is called an action profile.
 * u = is a function mapping each action profile to a vector to utilities/payoffs
 ```